evilz/from-go-to-dotnet/Migrate to dotnet.md

 # Less Waste

+Each service must be Resilient and have high availability.

-Each service has redundancy on two DC =>  4 pods by micro-service
+So we deploy on two DC twice =>  4 pods by micro-service

 Then need load balancing, configuration, monitoring, alerting, logging ...